cohere-ai/cohere-toolkit/docs/deployment_guides/azure_deployment.md

 ### 1. Log in to Azure and set the subscription

 ### 2. Configure the setup script
+Set the deployment script variables in the `azure_compose_deploy/azure_deploy.sh` file:

 ```dotenv
 LOCATION=canadaeast # Azure region
 RESOURCE_GROUP=toolkitResourceGroup # Resource group name